Bikini Queen Tarsha Whitmore Shows Some Serious Skin In White Zip-Up Crop Top & Matching Spandex

 “Beautiful hot sexy gorgeous stunning girl luv Daz n Kell xoxo,” another Instagrammer wrote.

-Last week, The Inquisitr shared that Whitmore was in Los Angeles, where she shared many hot photos with fans.
-In one of the shared photos, the model once again, the 19-year-old put her amazing figure on full display while clad in a tiny black bra and matching black hot pants that flaunted her taut tummy and toned and tanned legs.
+Last week, The Inquisitr shared that Whitmore was in Los Angeles, where she shared many hot photos with followers.
+In one image, the model once again put her amazing figure on full display while clad in a tiny black top and matching black hot pants that flaunted her taut tummy, and toned and tanned legs.
 She completed her look with a black purse slung across her shoulder and told fans that she was “thankful, focused, and blessed.”

 Fans can keep up with Whitmore by giving her a follow on Instagram.